Tristan Beck: San Francisco Giants

 On July 31, 2019, the Braves traded Beck and Daniel Winkler to the San Francisco Giants in exchange for relief pitcher Mark Melancon.
 Beck was assigned to the San Jose Giants, and spent the remainder of the year there, going 3–2 with a 2.27 ERA over six starts, in 35 2/3 innings striking out 37 batters.
 He was selected to play in the Arizona Fall League for the Scottsdale Scorpions following the 2019 season, and was 1–2 with a 3.63 ERA in 22 1/3 innings in which he struck out 23 batters.
 Beck did not play professionally in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Beck began the 2021 season with the Richmond Flying Squirrels of Double-A Northeast.
 Playing for Giants Black, San Jose, and Richmond he was 4–5 with a 6.27 ERA in 12 games (10 starts) in which he pitched 37 1/3 innings and struck out 29 batters.
 In 2022, he pitched for Richmond and the Sacramento River Cats of the Triple-A Pacific Coast League.
 He was a combined 5–9 with a 5.25 ERA as in 23 games (22 starts) he pitched 111 1/3 innings and struck out 116 batters.
 On November 15, 2022, the Giants added Beck to their 40-man roster to protect him from being eligible in the Rule 5 draft.

 The Giants optioned to Triple-A Sacramento to begin the 2023 season.
 On April 19, Beck was promoted to the major leagues for the first time after Alex Wood was placed on the injured list.
 He made his major league debut on April 20, tossing 5 1/3 innings of relief against the New York Mets.
 In 33 appearances for San Francisco, Beck logged a 3.92 ERA with 68 strikeouts and 2 saves across 85 innings pitched.

 On March 2, 2024, it was announced that Beck would undergo surgery to remove an aneurysm from the upper part of his pitching arm.
 He was transferred to the 60–day injured list the following day.
 Beck was activated on September 1.
 In 7 appearances for San Francisco, he compiled a 1.69 ERA with 14 strikeouts over 16 innings of work.

 Beck was optioned to Triple-A Sacramento to begin the 2025 season.
 He was recalled to the majors for the first time in 2025 on May 23, after Justin Verlander was placed on the 15-day injured list.
-Beck appeared in 31 games in 2025, including one start, finishing with a 4.61 ERA, 2 saves, and 41 strikouts across 56 2/3 innings.
+Beck appeared in 31 games for San Francisco, including one start, finishing with a 4.61 ERA, two saves, and 41 strikouts across 56 2/3 innings.

+Beck was optioned to Triple-A Sacramento to begin the 2026 season.

+International career

+Beck played for the Great Britain national baseball team in the 2026 World Baseball Classic.